Commemorating the Surrey Men and Women Involved in the First World War

 This project aims to encourage descendents and relatives of the Surrey men and women who died in First World War to visit the memorials to offer their own individual remembrance.

-Information on the men and women who died in the First World War and are recorded on memorials will be presented as a searchable database on the Exploring Surrey’s Past website.
+Information on the men and women who served on the home front and overseas will be presented as a searchable database on the project website.
 This will allow local, national and global accessibility.

-At a national and local level there is a desire to create an enduring legacy to ensure the sacrifices of the men and women who died in First World War and the impact on society are not forgotten, especially amongst young people.
+At a national and local level there is a desire to create an enduring legacy to ensure the contribution and sacrifices of the men and women who served on the home front and overseas during the First World War and the impact on society are not forgotten, especially amongst young people.

 National projects need to be supported by local initiatives, exploring and capturing local and individual stories, to make the commemoration relevant to communities.
 This will promote a sense of identity, place and community and enable individuals to engage with, explore and better understand their local and national heritage.

 The project will connect local and personal stories and histories with archival material.
 Existing First World War memorials will also be recorded in the county’s Historic Environment Record to help protect them for future generations.

 Both local and global communities will drive the project.
 Research undertaken by local groups and individuals will be fundamental to the project.
 Descendants and relatives of the men and women involved in the First World War have migrated around the world but retain a connection with Surrey.
 Re-engaging both local and global communities is a key part of the project.